 03 | Sand Harbor, Lake Tahoe

 Yup, another one of the best places in California is in Lake Tahoe!
 Sand Harbor is a gem in the Sierras with crystal clear water and magnificent boulders every where you look!
 The sand on the beach is perfect and the experience is magnified by the stunning nature all around.
 The smell of the piney scent and the sound of birds and other wildlife around you makes it feel like a dream you don’t want to wake up from.
+It’s easily one of my favorite stops when driving around Lake Tahoe!

 People with an appreciation for photography will definitely have plenty of opportunities to take breathtaking shots that will remember them of this paradise.
 Especially the combination of sand and rocks is picturesque beyond imagination.
 The water looks so clean that it makes you think that it’s drinkable and it feels so good that once you get in you won’t want to get out.